ANSSI-FR/chipsec-check/doc/build_chipsec.md

 1. boot on the USB key, then at the bootloader prompt start linux live
 1. when finished booting, login as root (no password)
 1. from the root terminal, launch ChipSec with "chipsec_main.py".
+1. alternately you can run the dump_system.sh script which will also gather information about the machine (hardware present, firmware versions et.c)

 ### USB KEY 2 :